goderich/dissertation/dissertation.md

 ## Phoneme inventories and phonotactics {#sec:phoneme-inventories-phonotactics}

 The consonant inventories of the various Atayal dialects are mostly very similar to each other.
-The major differences are in the presence of absence of /q/ and /c/ phonemes, which in some dialects merge with /ʔ/ and /s/, respectively.
+The major differences are in the presence of absence of /q/ and \<c\> /t͡s/ phonemes, which in some dialects merge with /ʔ/ and /s/, respectively.

 In the following sections, I will describe the consonant inventories of seven Atayal dialects separately, providing specifics of articulation where appropriate.